lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     [Back to Contents](#contents)

-    When executing a script on a remote connector, the `_action` parameter value is always to be `script`.
+    When executing a script on a remote connector, the `_action` argument value is always to be `script`.

 * <a id="developing-connector-configuration-system-actions-rest-parts-script-id" name="developing-connector-configuration-system-actions-rest-parts-script-id"></a>`&scriptId=<script_id>`

     [Back to Contents](#contents)

-    The identifier of the system action you are trying to invoke, which is saved in your connector configuration JSON under the "systemActions.scriptId" key.
+    The identifier of the system action you are trying to invoke, which is saved in your connection configuration JSON under the "systemActions.scriptId" key.

     For example, consider the following system action definition: